-Now in its tenth year of operation Umm Suqeim 3 located Raffles World Academy is home to 1,880 boys and girls studying the International Baccalaureate Primary Years Programme (PYP), Middle Years Programme (MYP) and the IB Course and Diploma Programmes (DP).
+Now in its eleventh year of operation Umm Suqeim 3 located Raffles World Academy is home to approximately 1,720 boys and girls studying the International Baccalaureate Primary Years Programme (PYP), Middle Years Programme (MYP) and the IB Course and Diploma Programmes (DP).
 The school moved to a full IB World school from 2018-19 with IGCSE having been halted at the end of 2017-18.

 The Story so Far

 Raffles World Academy was established in 2008 and is a sister school to Dubai International Academy which also offers the IB curriculum.
 RWA prides itself on its "diverse cultural base of students and teachers representing over 85 different nationalities."
-The largest student nationality group is Indian, whilst the majority of the 175 teachers and 40 teaching assistants are from the UK and Ireland.
-A teacher:student ratio of 1:10 enables the school to provide individualised support to students.
-Staff turnover, at 21%, is around the average for Dubai, although in general, schools aspire to manage this to a lower level.
+The largest student nationality group is Indian, whilst the majority of the 161 teachers and 16 teaching assistants are from the UK and Ireland.
+A teacher:student ratio of 1:11 enables the school to provide individualised support to students.
+Staff turnover, at 16%, is below the average for Dubai, and has reduced considerably from 21% a year ago, although in general, schools aspire to manage this to a lower level.

 Find out more about the school from our Experience visit report here